Will the housing market remain strong and robust in 2018? In 2017, we saw home prices continue to go up in most parts of the country.

 Rates on FHA loans at the end of July 2017 also had dropped under 4% again.
 We had not seen this for several months.
 FHA home loans are a great choice for people with credit well under 700.
 They also are a good bet for those with credit as low as 580 if you want a 3.5% down payment.

 FHA loan qualifications often offer even better rates than conventional rate loans due to the federal government guarantee against default.
 These are a very good choice in 2017 because the rates are even lower than conventional loans, and because it is possible to get a very low down-payment with a fairly low credit score.
+FHA does not insure $0 down home loans, but they do allow gift funds, so it is possible for a borrower to use a 3.5% gift as the down-payment with an FHA-insured loan.

 #3 Fannie Mae Mortgages